 “All efforts were made to salvage the boat, but it was impossible.”

-Residents of Budi Budi also kept a single package from our humble fisherman's intial find, containing around six kilos (a rough street value of over $1.3 million).
+Residents of Budi Budi also kept a single package from our humble fisherman’s initial find, containing around six kilos (approximate street value of over $1.3 million).
 They later handed it over to the police, but most likely with minimal enthusiasm.